Management

 Date of Introduction 2013 2020

-Scope Global approach with implicit mention of working conditions Explicit mention of working conditions as a central element
+Scope Comprehensive approach with implicit mention of working conditions Explicit mention of working conditions as a central element

 Approach Focused on general well-being and performance Strengthened focus on prevention and regulation

-Objectives General improvement of the work experience Particular emphasis on work itself and its conditions
+Objectives General improvement of the work experience Particular emphasis on the work itself and its conditions

 The 6 Dimensions of Quality of Work Life